Beliavsky/Fortran-code-on-GitHub/README.md

 [fpydemo](https://github.com/banskt/fpydemo): demonstration of packaging a command line tool written in Python and Fortran, by Saikat Banerjee.
 The minimum working example has native Fortran codes compile to a shared library with F2PY, Lapack routines, and uses mpi4py for MPI parallelization.

+[interfacing_fortran_from_python](https://github.com/ofmla/interfacing_fortran_from_python): training course -- interfacing Fortran and Python: using cffi, ctypes and Cython, by Oscar Mojica.
+It focuses on the explicit C interface route, that is, coding explicit C interface in Fortran and calling that with Python libraries.

 [java-f90-jni-dll](https://github.com/johnvanderton/java-f90-jni-dll): demonstrates calling a Fortran dynamic link library (DLL) from Java bean by using JNI/JNA, by John Van Derton

 [Linking-f90-C-C-and-CUDA](https://github.com/CarvFS/Linking-f90-C-C-and-CUDA): Initial steps for calling C, C++ and CUDA from Fortran using the iso_c_binding, by Felipe_SC